Clergy & Staff

 The Reverend Kim Hardy

 The Rev. Kim Hardy came to Vermont from Massachusetts in 2016.
 She has served parishes as Rector, Interim Rector, and Priest in Charge in the Dioceses of Rochester and Massachusetts and for several years served as Director of Administration and Liturgy for the Clergy Leadership Project, Trinity Wall Street, New York.
 From 2006 to 2016 she also served as Celtic Liturgy Coordinator at All Saints Parish, Brookline, MA.
 Amma Kim holds a Master of Divinity degree from Yale Divinity School, a Bachelor of Music degree from the Oberlin Conservatory of Music and a Master of Music degree from Ithaca College.
 Before being ordained, she was a professional musician.
-She currently serves as Chair of the Liturgy Commission.
+She currently serves as Chair of the Liturgy Commission of the Diocese of Vermont.
 Amma Kim is Director of Holy Hikes- Vermont and Anam Cara Sojourners, a collaboration between parishes and Christian faith traditions that explores Celtic Spirituality.
-In 2019 she facilitated a fifth Celtic Pilgrimage to Ireland that included pilgrims from the Diocese of Vermont as well as other parts of the country.
-She is married to the Rev. Dr. Frederick Moser, Rector of Trinity Episcopal Church, Shelburne, VT.
-Together, they have two grown children.
+In 2024 she hopes to facilitate a seventh Celtic Pilgrimage to Ireland.
+For information about the upcoming 2024 Pilgrimage, see this link.
+She welcomes you to St. James and hopes you will find a spiritual home with us.

 The Reverend Deacon Dave Ganter Deacon